949886/LunarFramework/README.md

 This generic method takes a type of subclass of the `Widget` class as a parameter.

 > [!NOTE]
+> **A widget type should only have one prefab that corresponds to it.**
-> Any prefab with a `Widget` component will automatically be registered in the Widgets prefab database.
+> Any prefab with a `Widget` component will automatically be registered in the Widgets prefab database
-> A widget type should only have one prefab that corresponds to it.
+> (if addressables package is installed, the prefab will be registered as an addressable asset, otherwise it will be registered as a scriptable object resource).

 #### Pop a widget